• Skip to primary navigation

 5 Ways to Control Emotional Spending

 Do you see the pattern in these reasons above?
 Emotions are behind a lot of what we purchase in our homes.
-The November Your Favorite Things challenge is figuring out why you bought certain items and really look at the reason and figure out does it really need to be in front of me.
+The November Your Favorite Things challenge is figuring out why you bought certain items, really looking at the reason, and figuring out if it really needs to be in front of you.

 What are my favorite things in my home?